Experience the wonders of Uluru as part of your Northern Territory adventure.

 Can I bring my family?

 Yes.
-Children aged 2 years and over are welcome on our tour.
+Children aged 2 years and over are welcome on our tour and are charged at a child rate.

 All travellers under the age of 18 must be accompanied by a parent or legal guardian who will be responsible for their care.